matrix-org/matrix-appservice-slack/docs/features.md

 Notes:
 - [1] - Users who are not puppeted are not able to send reactions as themselves.
 - [2] - Matrix replies appear as threads on Slack.
 Slack threads appear as replies on Matrix.
+- [3] - Edits are not currently supported if the source Slack message included an image.

 ## Channel Types